 Various examples of microevolution have been observed.
 For instance, the average beak size of finch populations can change over the course of a few years.
 Many species of moths and butterflies in industrialized regions have shown an increase in the frequency of individuals with dark wings in response to industrial soot blackening trees.
 More than 200 insect and rodent species have developed resistance to the pesticide DDT in parts of the world where spraying has been intense.
 Disease-causing bacteria have made a comeback as strains evolved the ability to defend themselves against antibiotics.
-(As already noted, some of these changes may involve adaptive rather than random mutations.)
+(As already noted, it is unlikely that all the mutations involved are random and undirected.)

 Microevolution can bring about the emergence of a new, but similar, species, if we adopt the orthodox definition that different species do not interbreed.
 For instance, a study of a species of Siberian greenish warblers that nest and breed in forest habitats encircling the Tibetan Plateau found that warblers from neighbouring habitats readily mate, though their characteristics differ slightly, but that two warbler populations living far apart did not mate and differed strikingly in other characteristics – they can therefore be considered two distinct species.*